1. Fake Identities

 2. Cyber bullying

 While people all over the world have been following the trend of face-to-face bullying, the internet and digital devices provided an outlet for bullies to do it anonymously.
-The first time India tackled with Cyber bullying was with the Vishaka vs. the State of Rajasthan, the State became aware of online sexual harassment and cyber stalking.
+The first time India tackled with Cyber bullying was with the Vishaka vs. the State of Rajasthan, this led our country to become aware of online sexual harassment and cyber stalking.

 Fake news refers to false information or propaganda published under the guise of being authentic and spread through the medium of news and/or social media, leading to even Chinese whispers through word-of-mouth.